intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/SerialMonitor/DebugSerial/README.md

 # DebugSerial
-This tutorial shows you how to use the DebugSerial function over the USB port of your UPSquared.
+This tutorial shows you how to use the DebugSerial function over the USB port of your UPSquared\* board.
 The DebugSerial function will only work if your UPSquared is connected 'via Cloud'.
 If you are connected via micro USB cable, then see this [Serial](./../Serial) tutorial.

 ## What you'll learn
 * Setup the serial monitor